Special Exhibition Symposia

 Presented May 4, 2013, 10:30 a.m. to 6:00 p.m.

-The Frick Collection is pleased to announce Local Heroes, a symposium that accompanies the special exhibition Piero della Francesca in America.
+The Frick Collection is pleased to announce Local Heroes, a symposium that accompanied the special exhibition Piero della Francesca in America.
 On view from February 12, 2013, to May 20, 2013, the exhibition presents seven paintings made by Piero della Francesca for his native city, Borgo San Sepolcro.
-By bringing together a group of works that Piero created for his hometown, where the artist remained a lifelong resident and accepted more commissions than anywhere else, The Frick Collection offers art historians a chance to reflect on the importance of place to individual artists.
+By bringing together a group of works that Piero created for his hometown, where the artist remained a lifelong resident and accepted more commissions than anywhere else, The Frick Collection offered art historians a chance to reflect on the importance of place to individual artists.

 Following a keynote lecture by Alison Wright, Reader, History of Art Department, University College, London, nine emerging scholars from Europe and North America explored reciprocal relationships between early modern artists and the cities of their birth.
 This day of scholarly talks and lively discussion enriched our understanding of how artistic identity can be shaped by a city, and how a city’s character can be defined by the profound contributions of its native artists.